Acting Homeland Security Secretary McAleenan fights subpoena

 “It is inexcusable that the people charged with keeping the country safe from terrorism are refusing to show up to testify before Congress and speak to the American people about what they are doing to secure the homeland,” he said.

+None of the other witnesses on the panel was a member of the Cabinet.
+He or she would not have the same access to the president and would not necessarily be subjected to the same types of questions.

+Democrats are proceeding with an impeachment inquiry into President Donald Trump, though this hearing was unrelated.

-The 240,000-person department is tasked with election security and cybersecurity, disaster response and even the Secret Service.
+The 240,000-person Department of Homeland Security is tasked with election security and cybersecurity, disaster response and even the Secret Service.
 But in Trump’s world, homeland security means one thing: immigration.

 The president’s signature issue makes the department his focus and his ire.
 Balancing a White House eager to push major changes with the reality on the ground is a constant challenge.